nastab/cloudformation-challenge/README.md

 2. Any web browser..

 ## Get started
-Use the command <font color="green"> docker-compose up </font>. then both projects run at the same time; the backend is a java app, and the second one is an Angular app after a few minutes you could test all applications.
+Use the command <font color="green"> docker compose up -d </font>. then both projects run at the same time; the backend is a java app, and the second one is an Angular app after a few minutes you could test all applications.

 ### Front-end
 1. First, go into the web browser and put this URL http://localhost:4200; you will see the main dashboard.